Mynamethang/Olympic-Data-Analytics/README.md

 ## 2. Transformation

-Deploy Databrick and utilize Pyspark to implement some basic data transformation such as formating datatype, sorting, cleaning.
-Then perform neccesary aggregations
+Deploy Databrick and utilize Pyspark to implement some basic data transformations such as formating datatype, sorting and cleaning.
+Then performing neccesary aggregations.
-After finishing transformation tasks, I reloaded transformed data onto Data Lake Gen2.
+After finishing transformation tasks, I restored transformed data onto Data Lake Gen2.

 ## 3. Loading

-Using Azure Synapse Analytics to create and schedule a pipeline which ingests transfomred data from Data Lake Gen2 automatically.
+Using Azure Synapse Analytics to create and schedule a pipeline which ingests transfomred data from Data Lake Gen2 automatically
 Writing query to find insights of the data in Azure Synapase Lake database.

 # 4. Visualization